ushka1/etd-elevator-simulator/README.md

 ## Description

-Time dependent elevator simulator using the ETD (Estimated Time to Destination) algorithm with destination dispatch in full configuration.
+Time dependent elevator system simulator using the ETD (Estimated Time to Destination) algorithm with destination dispatch in full configuration.

 ![application screenshot](./docs/screenshot.png)